Big Well (Kansas): Construction

 The Big Well's construction in 1887 utilized many engineering techniques from the late 19th century.
 According to The Kansas Sampler Foundation, crews of 12-15 men utilized, pickaxes, shovels, ropes, pulleys, and barrels.
 The casing of the well was made from stones brought from the Medicine River roughly twelve miles south of Greensburg that were brought over via wagons.
 Slatted wagons were used to haul dirt away from the well.
 Whenever a low spot was reached in the wagon, the slats were opened, allowing level ground to be created around the area.
 As the well's construction continued, a wide shaft was cribbed and braced every twelve feet with two by twelve inch planks for safety reasons in concern of the workers.
 Utilizing these braces, soil was hoisted up in barrels to continue the digging.
 After the stones were fitted around them, the braces were sawed off.
 When the well had reached roughly 109 feet in depth, perforated pipe was driven horizontally into gravel containing water, which aided in bringing water into the basin.

 Visitor center

-The well had a visitor's center detailing the history of the well's construction.
+The well had a visitor center detailing the history of the well's construction.
 On May 4, 2007, a tornado hit Greensburg, destroying the center.
 The well reopened on May 26, 2012.

-The new visitor's center, also known as the Big Well Museum, contains a circular timeline of the city of Greensburg in three stages, including the beginnings of Greensburg, the Tornadic event, and the Eco-Friendly Rebuilding of Greensburg.
+The new visitor center, also known as the Big Well Museum, contains a circular timeline of the city of Greensburg in three stages, including the beginnings of Greensburg, the Tornadic event, and the Eco-Friendly Rebuilding of Greensburg.
 The Big Well Museum contains information on the formation of tornadoes and explains the meteorological phenomenon that took place to spawn such an event.
 There are interactive pull-outs in the walls, as well as televisions, cards, and infographics depicting historical events, interviews, tragedies, model survival kits, and other tornado related items.
-Around the museum are elements of storm debris, including stop signs, street signs, clocks, and tornado sirens.
+Around the museum are elements of storm debris, including stop signs, street signs, clocks, and tornado sirens, including the remains of Greensburg's Federal Signal Thunderbolt siren destroyed by the tornado.
+A Sentry 10v was installed during the rebuilding to replace it.